 Temporary birth control methods can also cause you to experience bloating, develop acne, or become fatigued.
-When you use a tubal ligation to manage your fertility, you will be able to avoid the negative symptoms that are associated with your previous form of birth control.
+When you use tubal ligation to manage your fertility, you will be able to avoid the negative symptoms that are associated with your previous form of birth control.

-This procedure stops sperm from fertilizing your eggs.
+This procedure stops sperm from fertilizing eggs.
 You have two fallopian tubes in your body.
 Normally, these tubes will move eggs from your ovaries into your uterus.

 During a tubal ligation, we will use laser energy to close off your fallopian tubes.
 Closing these tubes will stop your eggs from moving into your uterus.
 When you have intercourse, sperm will not be able to reach your eggs.
 As a result, you will not become pregnant.

 How Will I Decide if I Am Ready for This Type of Birth Control?

 Tubal ligation is designed to permanently prevent you from becoming pregnant in the future.
 Under some circumstances, you may be able to reverse a permanent birth control procedure.
 However, you should not get a tubal ligation if you are uncertain about your goals and plans.